jessehouwing/actions-fundamentals/hol/02-My-first-action.md

 2. Add content to the `action.yml` file follow the [instructions](https://docs.github.com/en/actions/tutorials/create-actions/create-a-composite-action)).
 Have the action run a `Composite` and pass in the parameter `who-to-greet` with the default value `world`.
-Also give back an output that returns the current time.
+Also give back an output that returns a random number.

 <details>